What it was

 What I learned

 Take a walk through Yakima’s arboretum—virtually.
-Follow the interactive Google Earth map to see where each of the fifty hand-painted stones began its journey, and see how this quiet public-art experiment unfolded.
+Follow the interactive Google Earth map to see where each of the fifty hand-painted stones began its journey and how this quiet public art experiment unfolded.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.